One-Step Late Fusion Multi-view Clustering with Compressed Subspace: Introduction

-For datasets that are not linearly separable, kernel mappings are utilized to perform kernel $k$-means algorithms\cite{dhillon2004kernel,chitta2011approximate}, which can be easily adopted in multi-view clustering tasks\cite{du2015robust,liu2022simplemkkm}.
-Denote $ \phi _{i}: \mathcal{X} \rightarrow \mathcal{H} _{i}$ as the $i$-th feature mapping from $ \left\{ \mathbf{x}_{i}\right\} _{i=1}^{n}$ to $p$ Regenerative Kernel Hilbert Space (RKHS) $\left\{{\mathcal{H}}_i\right\}_{i=1}^p$.
-Each sample in multiple kernel clustering is denoted as $ \phi _{\boldsymbol{\beta}}(x)= \left[ \beta _{1}\phi _{1}(\mathbf{x})^{\top}, \cdots , \beta _{m} \phi _{m}(\mathbf{x})^{\top}\right] ^{\top}$, where ${\boldsymbol{\beta}}$ is the coefficient vector of $p$ base kernel functions.
-The kernel weights are adjusted during the clustering process to optimize the clustering performance.
-Kernel function can be expressed by: $\kappa_{\boldsymbol{\beta}}\left(\mathbf{x}_i, \mathbf{x}_j\right)=\phi_{\boldsymbol{\beta}}\left(\mathbf{x}_i\right)^{\top} \phi_{\boldsymbol{\beta}}\left(\mathbf{x}_j\right)$, and the corresponding loss function of Multiple Kernel K-means (MKKM) is: Optimizing the objective can be reduced to a traditional k-means process and solving a quadratic programming problem through alternately optimizing $\boldsymbol{\beta}$ and $\mathbf{H}$.
-The terms we use in this paper are listed in Table\ref{notations}.
 There are plenty of work emerged to improve MKKM, e.g., linear fusion-based methods\cite{conf/aaai/LiuDY0Z16} assumes that each base kernel function can correspond to a view of different dimensions, which in turn captures complementary aspects of features, and the multi-view consistent kernel matrices can be obtained by linear combination of multiple base kernel matrices.
 Secondly, joint training-based methods\cite{ren2021multiple,lu2022scalable} assumes that the clustering results can be obtained independently based on each base kernel matrix, and that the multi-view clustering results should be consistent, so the clustering information can be fused by statistical methods to further enhance the credibility of the clustering results.
 Thirdly, consensus structure extraction methods\cite{liu2020cluster,lu2022multiple} assumes that different kernel functions acting on the data matrix can preserve and extract the consistent clustering structure existing in multiple types of data, and the consistent clustering structure of multiple kernels is obtained by decomposing the kernel matrix.
-To improve the efficiency and to better represent the sample distributions of individual views, late fusion based multi-kernel clustering methods\cite{wang2019efficient,wang2021late} use a tighter approach (base partitioning matrix $\mathbf{H}\in \mathbb{R}^{k\times n}$ extracted using $k$-means algorithm) for structural representation rather than using multiple base kernels.
+There are also deep learning based methods adopted to improve clustering performance and learn representations\cite{liuyue_Dink_net,wang2022test,wang2022localized,2021DFCN,2023RARE,TGC_ML,2022ResCapsNet,2023CMSCGC}.
+To improve the efficiency and to better represent the sample distributions of individual views, late fusion based multi-kernel clustering methods\cite{DBLP:conf/ijcai/WangLZTLHXY19,wang2021late} use a tighter approach (base partitioning matrix $\mathbf{H}\in \mathbb{R}^{k\times n}$ extracted using $k$-means algorithm) for structural representation rather than using multiple base kernels.

 We propose a One-Step Late Fusion Multi-view Clustering with Compressed Subspace method to directly obtain discrete cluster label by integrating clustering structure optimization and label learning into a unified framework.
 Our proposed algorithm has the following advantages: \begin{itemize} \item Our algorithm is able to obtain clustering labels in one step, by negotiating label learning and cluster structure optimization through a unified framework. \item The method is highly efficient with both $\mathcal{O}(n)$ time and space expenditure, which allows our algorithm to be used directly on large-scale multi-view datasets. \item We propose a six-step iterative optimization algorithm with fast convergence of the target.
 We conduct experiments to verify the effectiveness and efficiency of the algorithm. \end{itemize}